P10-Robuddy/linorobot2/README.md

     colcon build
     source install/setup.bash

-## Hardware and Robot Firmware

-All the hardware documentation and robot microcontroller's firmware can be found [here](https://github.com/linorobot/linorobot2_hardware).

-## URDF

-### 1. Custom URDF - Define robot properties

-[linorobot2_description](./linorobot2_description) package has parameterized xacro files that can help you kickstart writing the robot's URDF.
-Open <robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](./linorobot2_description/urdf) directory and change the values according to the robot's specification/dimensions.
-All pose definitions must be measured from the `base_link` (center of base) and wheel positions (ie `wheel_pos_x`) are referring to wheel 1.

-For custom URDFs, you can change the `urdf_path` in [description.launch.py](./linorobot2_description/launch/description.launch.py) found in linorobot2_description/launch directory.

-Robot Orientation:

---------------FRONT--------------

-WHEEL1  WHEEL2  (2WD/4WD)

-WHEEL3  WHEEL4  (4WD)

---------------BACK--------------

-Build the robot computer's workspace to load the new URDF:

-    cd <robot_computer_ws>
-    colcon build

-The same changes must be made on the host machine's <robot_type>.properties.urdf.xacro if you're simulating the robot in Gazebo.
-Remember to also build the host machine's workspace after editing the xacro file.

-    cd <host_machine_ws>
-    colcon build

-### 2. Visualize the newly created URDF

-#### 2.1 Publish the URDF from the robot computer

-    ros2 launch linorobot2_description description.launch.py

-Optional parameters for simulation on host machine:

-- **rviz** - Set to true to visualize the robot in rviz2 and only if you're configuring the URDF from the host machine.
-For example:

-        ros2 launch linorobot2_description description.launch.py rviz:=true

-#### 2.2 Visualize the robot from the host machine

-The `rviz` argument on description.launch.py won't work on headless setup but you can visualize the robot remotely from the host machine:

-    ros2 launch linorobot2_viz robot_model.launch.py

 ## Quickstart

 All commands below are to be run on the robot computer unless you're running a simulation or rviz2 to visualize the robot remotely from the host machine.
 SLAM and Navigation launch files are the same for both real and simulated robots in Gazebo.